After ‘almost everything went wrong’ early, Miami Hurricanes drop marquee opener to LSU

 ▪ The Canes had 11 penalties for 85 yards with about five minutes left.

 ▪ Hurricanes who appeared to deal with injuries, some of them minor, included receiver Lawrence Cager, running back DeeJay Dallas, defensive end Jonathan Garvin, defensive tackle Gerald Willis and defensive end Demetrius Jackson.
-Some of them, such as Garvin, returned to the game.
+Some of them, such as Garvin and Dallas, returned to the game.

 ▪ Starting cornerback Trajan Bandy was ejected in the first-quarter for targeting.